Steven Cerra. Copyright protected; all rights reserved.

 scene, playing with all the greats.
 Bassist Arthur Harper supplies a solid bottom with a big sound.
 New York

 J.J.'s affinity to the blues is all over this recording.
 Mohawk is a minor blues in 3/4; Fatback is a straight ahead, funky blues in F with a slick head that gives us a classic solo by J.J.; Shutterbug is a 20 bar form that is a variation on a minor blues, and Blue N' Boogie is another up tempo blues written by Dizzy, with lots of fireworks from J.J.!

 Another form closely associated with the blues is "Rhythm Changes."
 In Walked Horace is medium tempo and Turnpike is up tempo and both are written on "Rhythm Changes."
-You can hear more blues in J.J.'s solos than in his younger bandmates, and that depth of feeling is always apparent in whatever he plays, whenever he plays.
+You can hear more blues in J.J.'s solos than in his younger bandmates, and that depth of feeling is always apparent in whenever he plays.
 J.J. said that this was one of the best groups he ever put together, and he enjoyed playing with them very much.
 That joy is apparent!

 Two tracks stand out as "compositions" rather than "tunes."
 Minor Mist is a beautiful melody woven by J.J. in and out of the ensemble—it showcases his beautiful tone—and there is some great brush work by Tootie.
 Aquarius is almost orchestral the way it is put together, with the trumpet/trombone unison melody going against the tenor sax/piano counterpoint.
 The interlude is very contrapuntal as well.
 The mood of the piece is exotic with drums playing mallets on the tom-toms.